haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-cry BEEDRILL 2
+cry JIRACHI 0
 ```
 Notes:
 ```
   # plays that pokemon's cry.
-Can use a variable or a literal. what's effect do?
+Can use a variable or a literal. effect uses a cry mode constant.
 ```
 </details>

 <details>
 <summary> darken</summary>

+## darken

 darken `flashSize`